 All physics majors and minors also participate in Austin College's STEM Teaching and Research (STAR) Leadership program.
 In this unique program, students develop vital leadership skills in the areas of interpersonal communication, collaborative learning, and problem solving.
 We hope to develop well-rounded leaders to tack the unknown problems of tomorrow.

-- David Baker, Physics Department Chair and Adams Observatory Director, explores extreme stuff on Earth and other planets.
+- David Baker, Adams Observatory Co-Director, explores extreme stuff on Earth and other planets.

-- Andra Petrean, Engineering Advisor, investigates high temperature superconductors and nanofilms.
+- Andra Petrean, Physics Department Chair, investigates high temperature superconductors and nanofilms.

 A Future in Physics

 Physics grads have gone on to Harvard, Michigan, Rice, Syracuse, Colorado State, LSU, Texas A&M, Stanford, Penn State, MIT, UTD, Northwestern, and Arizona!

 They also work at prominent companies, nonprofit organizations, and educational institutions, such as Texas Instruments, Apple, Dallas Semiconductor, Washington Safety Management Solutions, Halliburton, Lockheed Martin, Tyco Electronics Power Systems, Habitat for Humanity, Ft.
 Worth Independent School District, Austin Peay State University, LSU, and the University of Rochester.